About You Now (EP): Composition

-The first track on the album is "About You Now".
+The first track on the album is "About You Now", which is a cover of a song by the Sugababes.
 Musically, the song is a mid-tempo pop-rock track, that follows a verse to chorus guideline.
-The song, a cover of the Sugababes hit single, lyrically speaks of a girl who is over a fight her and her intimate other had, and now knows how she feels "about him now".
-The song has proven to be a hit for Cosgrove in the US.
-On the Billboard Hot 100, the song is her highest peaking so to date, currently holding a peak of number 47.
-"About You Now" was also featured on the hit compilation album, Now That's What I Call Music!
-30. "FYI" is the second song on the album.
+It lyrically speaks of a girl who is over a fight her and her intimate other had, and now knows how she feels "about him now".
+On the Billboard Hot 100, the song reached a peak position of number 47.
+"FYI" is the second song on the album.
 Musically, the song is an uptempo punk rock type of song, that lyrically speaks of Cosgrove's romantic feelings for someone, and the song follows Cosgrove expressing her feelings for him in the lyrics.
 "Party Girl", the third track on the album, has more of a pop feel than the rest of the album.
 Musically, it is an uptempo pop song, that lyrically speaks of Cosgrove's longing to party and hang out with her friends.

 Also included on the extended play are two remixes.
 The first of these is the spider remix of "Stay My Baby", a song recently released by Cosgrove from the soundtrack to her iCarly television series.
 The song, originally a ballad, has now been given a pop and dance beat.
 Lyrically, the song speaks of Cosgrove knowing that everything will be okay, as long as he "stays her baby".
 The final track on the album is the Spider Remix of "About You Now".
 The new version of the album has removed the guitar from the song and replaced it with more of an electropop type of sound.